AFCAT Exam Pattern 2025: Section-Wise Syllabus

 3. Discussion Test.

-All these three tests will be conducted on the first day of AFSB testing.
-Candidates who pass this test would be allowed for the subsequent tests in the AFCAT exam pattern.
+All three tests will be conducted on the first day of AFSB testing.
+Candidates who pass this test will be allowed to take the subsequent tests in the AFCAT exam pattern.
 Yet, successful candidates will undergo a document check to verify compliance with the AFCAT Eligibility Criteria for the selected branch.
 If they are not eligible (even if they pass these three tests), IAF will reject their candidature.

-Once the candidates have passed the first stage of AFSB testing, they will go for the next substage.
+Once the candidates have passed the first stage of AFSB testing, they will go to the next substage.
 In this stage, IAF will test you on the following aspects;

 1. Psychological Test